qw1889qw/kenshi-yonezu-lyrics-api/README.md

   - add jp for original lyrics or ro for romaji
   - type in title of song you want to get lyrics for
   - e.g. to get original lyrics for Unbelievers, URL = http://localhost:3000/jp/アンビリーバーズ; to get romaji for Lemon, URL = http://localhost:3000/ro/Lemon
-- if a song title has spaces in its name (e.g. Black Sheep), you can type either a space or an underscore into the URL
+- if a song title has spaces in its name (e.g. "Black Sheep"), you can type either a space or an underscore into the URL
+- to get the list of allowed song titles, go to http://localhost:3000/help

 thanks to these sources for original lyrics:
 - vgperson.com